velikanov/velikanov.github.io/_pages/about/index.md

 Hi there!

-My name is Sergei Velikanov and I am a developer in broad sense of the term.<br />
+My name is Sergei Velikanov and I am developer in broad sense of the term.<br />
 My main area of expertise is Web development.

 Currently I'm working as CTO.